joelparkerhenderson/system-quality-attributes/doc/system-quality-attributes/index.md

 * Maintainability: The software's ability to be modified or updated easily to meet changing requirements.
 It includes attributes like scalability, modularity, and extensibility.

-Overall, the system quality attributes play a critical role in ensuring that computer software systems are effective, reliable, and secure, and meet the needs of their users.